AxisCommunications/acap-native-sdk-examples/using-opencv/README.md

    ```

 2. You should now have a `build` directory.
 In it is the `.eap` file that is
    your application.
+Enable the `Allow unsigned apps` toggle and upload the
-Upload the application to your camera.
+   application to your camera.
 3. Start the application.
 In the `App log`, a printout from the application
    should be seen.
 The same log with continuous scroll can be seen by SSHing to
    the camera and running `journalctl -f`.
 The printout shows whether the